-Many policies can cover you if you are self-employed, but you can only claim if you go out of business through no fault of your own, usually involuntary liquidation.
+Many policies can cover you if you are self-employed, but you can only claim if you go out of business through no fault of your own, such as usually involuntary liquidation.

 If you're a contracted worker, you may need to have been employed for a certain amount of time, or work a certain number of hours each week, to gain cover.

 I'm on benefits.
 Can I still get cover?

 Claiming income-related benefits won't be a hurdle to buying PPI.
 But if you get an insurance payout, it may affect what you receive from the Government.
 Check the details of your PPI policy carefully if you're unsure and speak to the Government agency that's offering you support.

 How long will a policy pay out for?